max-te/runtime-otel-rs/README.md

-# runtime-otel
+# runtime-otel-metrics

-runtime-otel is an experimental crate that enables you to meter your tokio runtime and memory usage with [OpenTelemetry](https://crates.io/crates/opentelemetry).
+runtime-otel-metrics is an experimental crate that enables you to meter your tokio runtime and memory usage with [OpenTelemetry](https://crates.io/crates/opentelemetry).
 For tokio metrics it leans on [tokio's unstable runtime metrics](https://docs.rs/tokio/latest/tokio/runtime/struct.RuntimeMetrics.html).
 For memory usage we use the [memory-stats](https://crates.io/crates/memory-stats) crate.